dpdanpittman/Hashkings-2D-UI/README.md

 [MIT](https://tldrlegal.com/license/mit-license)

 ## Community Support
 We need your help!
 Hashkings is independently funded and developed so your contributions are welcome.
-The development team is working dilligently day and night to create this dApp from the ground up.
-Please contact Dan if you are willing to help bring this project to the next level.
+The development team is working dilligently to create this dApp.

+STEEM - @qwoyn
+TRON - TVpaFcV6KGQH6fLzm9zXeBG1m1mfRPRNrv